vadimceb/argocd-image-updater/docs/index.md

   manifests are rendered using either *Kustomize* or *Helm* and - especially in the case of Helm - the templates need to support specifying the image's tag (and possibly name) using a parameter (i.e. `image.tag`).
+  (Please note that the *directory-type* application with plain files is not supported at the moment)

 Otherwise, current known limitations are: